loicdescotte/loicdescotte.github.io/_posts/2021-04-21-zio-memoize.md

 ## ZIO tip : How to memoize the result of an effectful computation :

 ZIO values are lazy and referentially transparent.
 So a `IO[E,A]` will be computed each time it needs to be evaluated.
-It is a very intersting property in functional programming, but sometimes, for long and cachable computations, it can be useful to memoize a computation.
+It is a very intersting property in functional programming, but sometimes for long and cachable computations, it can be useful to memoize a result.
 It can be done using `ZIO.memoize`.

 Here is an example :